1963 Minnesota Twins season: Regular season

 Four Twins made the All-Star Game: first baseman Harmon Killebrew, shortstop Zoilo Versalles, outfielder Bob Allison and catcher Earl Battey.

 On August 29, the Twins played two games at Washington.
-The club struck for eight home runs in the first game (to tie an American League record) and four more in the nightcap, for an even dozen on the day.
+The club struck eight home runs in the first game (to tie an American League record) and four more in the nightcap, for an even dozen on the day.

 On September 21, the Twins played two games at Boston's Fenway Park.
 Slugger Harmon Killebrew connected for three home runs in the first game and another in the nightcap.
 His four-homer double-header tied an AL record.

 Harmon Killebrew again led the team (and the American League) with 45 home runs; his 96 RBI was Minnesota's best.
 Bob Allison hit 35 home runs and drove in 91.
 Camilo Pascual won 21 games and led the AL with 202 strikeouts.

 With 33 home runs, Twins rookie Jimmie Hall topped the Boston Red Sox Ted Williams' "true rookie" American League record of 31 homers, set by Williams in 1939.
-The team's total of 225 home runs was the second-most ever in a season, only trailing the 1961 New York Yankees' 240.
+The team's total of 225 home runs was the second-most ever in a season at the time, only trailing the 1961 New York Yankees' 240.

 Three Twins won Gold Gloves: first baseman Vic Power won his sixth, shortstop Zoilo Versalles won his first, and Jim Kaat won his second.